HMS Prince of Wales (53): Far East

 At 11:00 that morning the first Japanese air attack began.
 Eight Type 96 "Nell" bombers dropped their bombs close to Repulse, one passing through the hangar roof and exploding on the 1-inch plating of the main deck below.
 The second attack force, comprising seventeen "Nells" armed with torpedoes, arrived at 11:30, divided into two attack formations.
 Despite reports to the contrary, Prince of Wales was struck by only one torpedo.
 Meanwhile, Repulse avoided the seven torpedoes aimed at her, as well as bombs dropped by six other "Nells" a few minutes later.

 The torpedo struck Prince of Wales on the port side aft, abaft "Y" Turret, wrecking the outer propeller shaft on that side and destroying bulkheads to one degree or another along the shaft all the way to B Engine Room.
 This caused rapid uncontrollable flooding and put the entire electrical system in the after part of the ship out of action.
 Lacking effective damage control, she soon took on a heavy list.

 A third torpedo attack developed against Repulse and once again she avoided taking any hits.

 A fourth attack, conducted by torpedo-carrying Type 1 "Bettys", developed.
 This one scored hits on Repulse and she sank at 12:33.
 Six aircraft from this wave also attacked Prince of Wales, hitting her with three torpedoes, causing further damage and flooding.
 Finally, a 500 kg bomb hit Prince of Waless catapult deck, penetrated to the main deck, where it exploded, causing many casualties in the makeshift aid centre in the Cinema Flat.
 Several other bombs from this attack scored very near misses, indenting the hull, popping rivets and causing hull plates to split along the seams and intensifying the flooding.
-At 13:15 the order to abandon ship was given, and at 13:20 Prince of Wales capsized to port, floated for a few brief moments upside down, and sank stern first; Admiral Phillips and Captain Leach were among the 327 fatalities.
+At 13:15 the order to abandon ship was given, and at 13:20 Prince of Wales capsized to port, floated for a few brief moments upside down, and sank stern first; Admiral Phillips and Captain Leach were among the 327 fatalities, out of a complement of 1,612.